-A number of drop shipping benefits exist, but there are downsides, as well.
+There are a number of advantages of drop shipping, but there are downsides, as well.
 The ability to have a manufacturer...

 or supplier drop ship an order can be an appealing business strategy for a sales agency, whether that is a retailer, representative, distributor or dealer.

-A look at some drop shipping benefits, downsides
+A look at some advantages and disadvantages of drop shipping

 With drop shipping, the sales agency doesn't actually stock products, but is instead a middleman between the supplier and the customer.
 This means no inventory investment and, in turn, no need for warehouse or storage space, and no handling, picking, packing or shipping.
 What's not to like?